 Waste activities produce emissions of various substances into the air, water and land.
 They also use resources such as energy and water.
 The EPA are responsible for issuing licences to prevent and control pollution from certain activities.

-The EPA licenses certain activities in the waste sector.
+The EPA licences certain activities in the waste sector.
 These include:

 The EPA issues licences that contain strict conditions on how an activity must operate so as to protect the environment from pollution that might otherwise arise.